Krushna-Nanda/University_exam/MATH/04_unit .md

 22. **Graph Coloring**:
    **Graph coloring** involves assigning colors to vertices or edges such that adjacent vertices (or edges) have different colors.

-23. **Dijkstra’s Algorithm**:
-   A shortest-path algorithm that finds the shortest path from a source vertex to all other vertices in a weighted graph.

-24. **Traveling Salesman Problem (TSP)**:
-   A problem of finding the shortest possible route that visits every vertex exactly once and returns to the starting point.

 ---